Birds of Prey: And the fantabulous emancipation of female filmmakers

 Hard work aside, the set of Birds of Prey sounds like the kind of place where the cast and crew were encouraged to bond.
 Or at least they were encouraged to drink.
 A lot.
 Hodson talks about their theme Fridays -- Hawaiian shirts was her favorite -- and the "pretty dangerously strong cocktails" that Perez made.
 There are also stories about the piña coladas Robbie herself would prepare.

-Both Hodson and Perez agree at emphasizing Robbie's leadership abilities.
-"She's a fantastic powerhouse young woman without ego and that's very rare," Perez says.
+Both Hodson and Perez agree about emphasizing Robbie's leadership abilities.
+"She's a fantastic powerhouse young woman without ego, and that's very rare," Perez says.

 "I'm looking forward to the day when Patty Jenkins is directing a male superhero," says Hodson.